fatlinesofcode/tailwind-system/README.md

 # tailwind-system
-Inspired by [Styled System](https://styled-system.com) tailwind-system allow you add props to your components which they then converted to [Tailwind](https://tailwindcss.com) utility classes.
+Inspired by [Styled System](https://styled-system.com), tailwind-system allow you add props to your components which are then converted to [Tailwind](https://tailwindcss.com) utility classes.
+It can be used with Vue or React.

 ## install
 ```bash